Caasitroplla/Evolutionary_Computation/README.md

 python simulated_annealing.py
 ```

+No extra libraries are required to run these scripts, but if you which to run the ones below you will need to install the requirements.txt file.

 To run all the algorithms on each data set once, you can run the following command:

 ```bash